-Develop as a playwright by learning with professional and award-winning dramatists.
-On our MA Playwriting you produce a varied portfolio of dramatic works, culminating in a full-length original play, which will enable you to hone and develop your own unique voice.
+Develop as a scriptwriter by learning with professional and award-winning dramatists.
+On our MA Scriptwriting (Theatre and Digital Media) you produce a varied portfolio of dramatic works, culminating in a full-length original play, which will enable you to hone and develop your own unique voice.

 At Essex, we believe that the joint engagement of practice and theory produces a deep understanding of how drama works.
 We combine critical study of dramatic texts with practical workshops, so that you nurture your understanding of the playwright’s craft in order to produce your own new work.